catalyst-team/classification/README.md

         * optimizer params
         * first learn the head(s), then train the whole network

-* Template `CONFIG_TEMPLATE` with other experiment\`s hyperparameters, such as data_params and  are here: `catalyst.classification/configs/templates/main.yml`.
+* The `CONFIG_TEMPLATE` with other experiment\`s hyperparameters, such as data_params and is here: `catalyst.classification/configs/templates/main.yml`.
 The config allows you to define:
     * `data_params`: path, batch size, num of workers and so on
     * `callbacks_params`: Callbacks are used to execute code during training, for example, to get metrics or save checkpoints.
 Catalyst provide wide variety of helpful callbacks also you can use custom.